dubrie/public/books.md

 ### Finished Books

 #### 2022
+- [Running Is a Kind of Dreaming: A Memoir](/archive/books/running-is-a-kind-of-dreaming.md) by J. M. Thompson :thumbsup: :star:
 - [Project Hail Mary](/archive/books/parable-of-the-sower.md) by Andy Weir :thumbsup: :star:
 - [Parable of the Sower](/archive/books/parable-of-the-sower.md) by Octavia E. Butler :thumbsup: :star:
 - [Disrupted: My Misadventure in the Start-Up Bubble](/archive/books/disrupted.md) by Dan Lyons